danionescu0/robot-camera-platform/README.md

 * if an error might occur in the python script the robot might run forever draining the batteries and probably damaging it or catching fire if not supervised, in an arduino sketch a safeguard it's more reliable because it does not depends on an operating system

-**ToDo**

-* Implement a battery status updater, maby my monitoring the power consumption for the py and arduino.
-By knowing the full power of the battery pack an power estimation would be possible.
-Email alerts and system shutdown should be in place when power is critical.
-* Movement detection with email notification
-* Implement a safeguard inside the arduino sketch, the motors should stop if proximity is detected

 **Installation**